Explore Variable-Step Solvers with Stiff Model

 ode23.
 In the simulation that used

 ode23, the normalized pendulum energy decreased by more than 60%.
 A pendulum with lower energy has a lower oscillation amplitude.
-You can see this effect in Figure 4, where the amplitude of the pendulum calculated by
+You can see this effect in the next plot, where the amplitude of the pendulum calculated by

 ode23 decreases as the oscillation plane rotates.

-Figure 4 illustrates the difference between a stiff and a non-stiff solver.
-Each plot shows the position of the pendulum bob throughout a day (every 15th data point is plotted as a blue point).
+These plots illustrate the difference between a stiff and a non-stiff solver.
+Each plot shows the position of the pendulum bob throughout a day.
+Every 15th data point is plotted as a blue point.
 The black dot marks the initial position of the pendulum bob and the black line marks the initial pendulum oscillation plane.
 The red line indicates the oscillation plane after a day.
 The yellow line shows the oscillation plane at some intermediate point in time.
-Note that the oscillation plane of the pendulum does not complete a full rotation within a day.
+The oscillation plane of the pendulum does not complete a full rotation within a day.
 How fast the oscillation plane rotates depends on the geographical latitude (see details in the Foucault pendulum example).
-Observe that the pendulum amplitude in the left plot decreases whereas the amplitude in the right plot remains constant.
-For the same relative tolerance,
+The pendulum amplitude in the left plot decreases whereas the amplitude in the right plot remains constant.
+For the same relative tolerance of

-1e-5, the stiff solver gives a more accurate result, but requires more execution time.
+1e-5, the stiff solver gives a more accurate result but requires more execution time.

-Figure 5 shows a more detailed performance study of Simulink solvers.
-Four solvers were chosen to illustrate how relative error and simulation execution time vary as a function of relative tolerance.
-You can use the
+The next plots show a more detailed performance study of Simulink solvers.
+Four solvers were chosen to illustrate how relative error and execution time vary as a function of relative tolerance.
+You can use the script

-sldemo_solvers_mcode.m script for more extensive solver tests.
-This script generates C code from the model to speed up the simulations.
-Note that the script can take several minutes to execute.
+sldemo_solvers_mcode.m for more extensive solver tests.
+This script generates C code from the model to speed up the simulations and can take several minutes to run.

-Observe that in this example relative error does not decrease very significantly for relative tolerances below 1e-6.
+1e-6.
 This is a numeric solver limitation that depends on the particular model.
 Reducing the solver relative tolerance does not necessarily improve accuracy.
-You need to estimate the minimal accuracy that is required for your problem and choose the solver accordingly to minimize simulation costs.
-For example you may want to know the position of the Foucault pendulum bob within a few centimeters.
-It is unnecessary to calculate the position of a pendulum within a few microns because you cannot measure the position that accurately.
+You need to estimate the minimal accuracy that is required for your problem and choose the solver accordingly to balance simulation costs.
+For example, you might want to know the position of the Foucault pendulum bob within a few centimeters.
+Calculating the position of a pendulum within a few microns is not necessary because you cannot measure the position that accurately.

-The numeric results of a simulation can behave differently depending on solver settings.
+The numeric results and behavior of a simulation can differ depending on solver settings.
 This is crucial in the case of stiff problems.
-When working with stiff models, choose a solver that will give an accurate result at a minimal price.
-The relative tolerance (variable-step solvers) or step size (fixed-step solvers) have to be small enough that the result is numerically stable.
+When working with stiff models, choose a solver that will give an accurate result with lower computational cost.
+The relative tolerance for a variable-step solver or the step size for a fixed-step solver has to be small enough that the result is numerically stable.
 Although some solvers are more efficient than others, stiff solvers are better suited for solving stiff problems.
-Variable step solvers are more robust than fixed-step solvers.
+Variable-step solvers are more robust than fixed-step solvers.